top of page

 Discussion of Eliza Cathey's surname: Some identify George Jr.’s wife's as Eliza F. Carter (born in 1813 in Georgia. and died in 1891 in Houston or Wilson Co.
 TN.) however there is a 1842 Henry Co.
 TN marriage record which lists O. W. Davis as the husband of Eliza F. Carter.
 There is also a widowed mother-in-law, Eliza Cathey (b.1820 in Tennessee), in the 1870 Dickson Co.
 TN census with the family of Blunt and Lucinda Baker as well as a widow Eliza Cathey (b.1800 in Georgia) in the 1860 Humphreys Co.
 TN census living with several Comens and Wrights (she may be Eliza Carter of Georgia. and may be the widow of another Cathey as George and his wife Eliza are still alive in 1870).
 My George and Eliza Cathey appear concurrently in the Stewart Co.
 TN 1830-1870 censuses.
 George died in 1877 and Eliza died before 1880.
 FamilySearch lists George's wife as Eliza Jane Cloyd, but records show she married John C. Marshall in 1830.
 Each of these Elizas can be ruled out as Eliza, the wife of my g-g-g-grandfather George Cathey of Stewart Co.
 TN.

 Eliza's surname was likely Duffell There is strong inferential evidence that connects Eliza's family with the Duffell family.
 The 1840 Stewart County, TN census shows that the next door neighbor of George and Eliza Cathey is Allen Duffell (1795-1848), whose household includes a wife (Susan McCarroll) and two young girls (1 is o-5 years old, the other 5-10 years old).
 According to the 1850 census these two young females may be Mary B. Duffell (Anderson) and Delila Paralee Duffell (Proctor).
 Allen has died by the 1850 census, and in 1860 George and Eliza Cathey's household shows 23 year old son, William, and a 22 year old female (b.1838) named Nancy Duffell (possibly a daughter of Allen, who died in 1848?).
 By 1870, Nancy no longer appears in the Cathey household (she has probably married) and George and Eliza Cathey are living with 16 year old Verillia Cathey, daughter of their deceased son, Wiley (who was killed in the Civil War in 1863), as well as widower Thomas Wyat (listed as a laborer) and his 3 young children.
-If we look at Allen Duffell (who is about the age to be a sibling of Eliza Cathey) in the 1830 census, we see that he is in Williamson Co., TN, next door to John Duffell Jr., who is probably Allen's father.
-John was born ca. 1765 likely in Guilford Co.
-North Carolina and died in Williamson Co. after the 1830 census.
-John is listed in Franklin, Williamson Co.
-TN in the 1820 census with a number of family members including 2 males age 16-25 (Allen's age is 25 in 1820) and 1 female age under 10 (Eliza's age is about 9 in 1820 and John Duffell is not known to have any other daughter that age).

-I have numerous DNA matches with the Duffell family (though John Duffell Jr.), the largest matches being to Allen Duffell, Eliza's Cathey's next door neighbor and probable brother.
+I have numerous DNA matches with the Duffell family (though John Duffell Jr.), the largest matches being to Allen Duffell, Eliza's Cathey's next door neighbor and probable brother (or half-brother).
 12 of the Duffell DNA matches to Allen and his siblings have verified trees establishing that they are real matches with Eliza Cathey through the Duffell line.
 (The trees of two of these matches also trace to George and Eliza's son Archibald Cathey,and one of these trees shows a separate lineage from Emily Jane Duffell, Allen's sister.)
 The DNA matches along with proximity of the Duffell family with the Eliza Cathey family indicates that Eliza Cathey's maiden name was almost certainly Duffell.

 John Duffell Jr. (son of John Duffel Sr.) is the likely father of Allen and Eliza (both may have been born in Williamson Co., TN; Allen Duffell's son, Joseph Alf Duffell, states in the 1880 census that both of his parents were born in Tennessee).
 Records show Allen married Susan McCarroll in 1821 in Williamson Co., TN (Tennessee, U.S., Marriage Records, 1780-2002).
 (Williamson Co.
 TN was formed in 1799 out of Davidson Co.
 TN which was formed in 1783 out of the large western section of North Carolina.)
 As John Duffell Jr. and Allen Duffell were both in Williamson Co. in 1811 when Eliza was born, it is likely that Eliza was born there and met her future husband, George Cathey, from nearby Stewart Co. (county formed in 1803) shortly before their marriage ca. 1824.
 After John died in the early 1830's Allen and his family moved next door to Eliza Cathey, in Stewart Co.
 TN, where they appear as neighbors on the 1840 Stewart Co. census (they were probably neighbors for about 15 years from mid-1830s until Allen's death in 1848).
 It is not clear whether Nancy Duffell, who was living with the Cathey's in 1860, was Allen's daughter or was related in some other way to Eliza Cathey.
 I have not found Nancy on either the 1850 or 1870 census or in marriage records.
 (There is a Nancy Martin of the right age to be Nancy Duffel in the 1870 Stewart Co. census, married to a George Martin, but this couple disappears from Tennessee after that.)